🌟Kodachrome Film Simulation V2 - Gold Version🌟

 Kodachrome 64 Sony Film Simulation Recipe

-I love the subtle Magenta hues in her face from the photo bellow.
+I love the subtle Magenta hues in her face from the photo below.

 Magenta cast which was also present in the original Kodachrome 64 film roll.
 Obviously it's not going to be a 100% match only using the in camera tools, but it's coming close.